 In a press release dated 22 October 2008, "Evolution of the custody arrangement for international debt securities and their eligibility in Eurosystem credit operations", the ECB announced that it has assessed the new holding structure and custody arrangements for registered notes which the ICSDs had designed in cooperation with market participants and that notes to be held under the new structure (the New Safekeeping Structure or NSS) would be in compliance with the "Standards for the use of EU securities settlement systems in ESCB credit operations" of the central banking system for the Euro (the Eurosystem), subject to the conclusion of the necessary legal and contractual arrangements.
-The press release also stated that the new arrangements for notes to be held in NSS form will be offered by Euroclear and Clearstream, Luxembourg as of 30 June 2010 and that registered debt securities in global registered form issued through Euroclear and Clearstream, Luxembourg after 30 September 2010 will only be eligible as collateral in Eurosystem operations if the New Safekeeping Structure is used.
+The press release also stated that the new arrangements for notes to be held in NSS form will be offered by Euroclear and Clearstream, Luxembourg as of 30 June 2010 and that registered debt securities in global registered form issued through Euroclear and Clearstream, Luxembourg as of 30 June 2010 and that registered debt securities in global registered form issued through Euroclear and Clearstream, Eurosystem operations if the New Safekeeping Structure is used.

-The Notes will be represented by a Global Certificate deposited with, and registered in the nominee name of, a common safekeeper for Euroclear and Clearstream, Luxembourg.
-The Global Certificate issued in respect of Notes will be held under the ICSDs' New Safekeeping Structure.
-On the issue date, the Global Certificate in relation to the Notes will be delivered to, and registered in the name of, a nominee in its capacity as nominee for the common safekeeper for the ICSDs.
+The EUR Notes will be represented by a Global Certificate deposited with, and registered in the nominee name of, a common safekeeper for Euroclear and Clearstream, Luxembourg.
+The Global Certificate issued in respect of EUR Notes will be held under the ICSDs' New Safekeeping Structure.
+On the issue date, the Global Certificate in relation to the EUR Notes will be delivered to, and registered in the name of, a nominee in its capacity as nominee for the common safekeeper for the ICSDs.

-The Notes are intended to be held in a manner which would allow the Eurosystem eligibility - that is, in a manner which would allow the Notes to be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+The EUR Notes are intended to be held in a manner which would allow the Eurosystem eligibility - that is, in a manner which would allow the EUR Notes to be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon satisfaction of the Eurosystem eligibility criteria.